 Also, there's a steep price for changing your mind once it's done.
 "While some men will have successful reversals, it is costly (and also not covered by insurance) and not reliably reversed," Shih says.
 And the procedure to undo a vasectomy is much more intensive.
 It's done in a hospital and takes hours.

-For Her: Tubal Ligation
+For Women: Tubal Ligation

 In this procedure, a surgeon closes off your fallopian tubes, which carry eggs from your ovaries to your uterus.
 Your doctor calls it tubal ligation, but your friends may simply say "getting your tubes tied."